 Amino acids explained

 There are two types of amino acids: essential and non-essential.
-Essential amino acids cannot be synthesised by our body on its own so must be obtained from our diet.
-The eight essential amino acids are isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.
-Non-essential amino acids can be synthesised by our body and are not necessary to obtain from our diet.
+'Essential' amino acids can't be synthesised by your body, so they have to come via food – for anyone taking notes, they include isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.
+Non-essential amino acids can be synthesised by our body - and so they aren't quite as important.
 These include glutamate, alanine, aspartate, glutamine, arginine, proline, serine, tyrosine, cysteine, taurine and glycine.
 Got that?
 Well done.

-Before you show off your recall skills to your friends, a couple of caveats need explaining.
-Firstly, histidine is debated as the ninth essential amino acid because the body occasionally struggles to make sufficient amounts.
-Secondly, the definition of non-essential amino acids is over simplified.
-The body has the potential to manufacture them but environmental factors, such as being exposed to large quantities of toxins and pollutants, can inhibit the body's ability to produce them.
+Before you learn the amino acid memory song (no, not really), a couple of caveats.
+Firstly, histidine's status as the ninth essential amino acid is hotly debated, because the body occasionally struggles to make sufficient amounts.
+Secondly, the definition of non-essential amino acids is oversimplified.
+Often, the body has the potential to manufacture them but environmental factors, such as being exposed to large quantities of toxins and pollutants, can inhibit the body's ability to produce them.
 Therefore, it's wise to consider all the amino acids as equally important and worth finding space for in your diet.

 Below we've explained the supplements and food sources that will help you keep your amino acid levels up.